Lymphosarcoma (Lymphoma) in Dogs

 Lymphosarcoma (lymphoma) is a malignant cancer that involves the lymphoid system.
 In a healthy animal, the lymphoid system is an important part of the body’s immune system defense against infectious agents such as viruses and bacteria.
 Lymphoid tissue normally is found in many different parts of the body including lymph nodes, liver, spleen, gastrointestinal tract and skin.
 Lymphosarcoma is classified according to the location in the body in which the cancer begins.
 Lymphosarcoma is commonly abbreviated as “LSA”.

+Diagnosis of Lymphosarcoma (Lymphoma) in Dogs Fine needle aspirate and microscopic analysis of an enlarged lymph node.
+Biopsy of a lump or enlarged lymph node.
+Endoscopy and biopsy of the gastrointestinal tract.
 Fine needle aspiration and microscopic analysis of bone marrow to evaluate for invasion of malignant lymphocytes into the bone marrow.